Academic Accommodations (Students)

 Procedures For Requesting And Providing Academic Accommodations

-Instructors with questions concerning the requested accommodation(s) should consult with the Office of Disability Services.
+Instructors with questions concerning the requested accommodation(s) should consult with the Disability Services office.
 Service providers within Disability Services have access to documentation pertaining to the student's disability and are most qualified to recommend academic accommodations.
 Once a request for accommodation has been made, instructors are required to contact the Office of Disability Services and indicate whether the requested accommodations will be provided or do not seem suitable to the particular classroom situation.
 Instructors have FIVE working days after the date on which they receive a request for accommodation to contact Disability Services regarding possible changes in accommodations.
-Failure to notify the Office within five working days will ordinarily mean that the requested accommodations are accepted.
+Failure to notify Disability Services within five working days will ordinarily mean that the requested accommodations are accepted.
 Additionally, because accommodation is an evolving and on-going process, discussions may need to recur throughout the semester.

 Many accommodations can be provided at low cost or no cost to the provider.
-Also, many related services are provided by the Office of Disability Services.
+Also, many related services are provided by Disability Services.
 If, however, an expense is incurred in regard to an accommodation for a student in a classroom or laboratory situation and the accommodation is not provided by Disability Services, then the academic department offering the course will be responsible for funding the accommodation.
 If the academic department has insufficient funds to meet the accommodation request, funding should be requested from the next level (Department Head or Dean), following the chain of command to the Provost and Chancellor if necessary.
+Accommodations must be provided.
+Delays in obtaining funds cannot deter access to the student.

 Resolving Academic Accommodation Requests That Are In Dispute